-This year’s Digital Infrastructure Group (DIG) conference, ‘SustainabilITy and SurvivabiITty’, will be in held in Cardiff from 11th - 12th October.
+This year’s Digital Infrastructure Group (DIG) conference, ‘SustainabilITy and SurvivabiITty’, will be in held in Newcastle Gateshead from 11th - 12th October.
 It will be the first DIG face to face event in two years and we are looking forward to seeing you all there!

 SurvivabilITy will discuss how in the current climate of cyber-attacks directly targeting education.
 We plan for the worst and hope for the best.
 We will explore how we should be looking at our entire IT infrastructure to make sure we have the smallest attack surfaces, most secure firewalls/border and best practice to stop traversal if there is a breach.
 Planning for the worst we need to make sure that if the unthinkable does happen we are in the best position to get the organisation get back up and running as quickly and safely as possible.

 The conference looks to share direct experience of the consequences of cyber-attacks to help us understand what we can do to avoid the same.
 Institutions can no longer justify the thinking it will never happen to them; this conference will explore this belief and discuss how to mitigate and survive.

 SustainabilITy used to be a buzzword a lot of people in the IT community nodded to and added as a section in tenders to just make sure it was covered.
 It hasn’t always been a yardstick for the purchase and maintenance of kit but now should it be?